orbeon/orbeon-forms-doc/form-runner/advanced/buttons-and-processes/predefined.md

 | `form-runner-home` | navigate to '/fr' | 4.2 |
 | `summary` | navigate to this Form Runner page | 4.7 |

+*NOTE: If you want to just check data for validity in a background process, instead of `require-valid`, use `validate("error")` instead.
+See also [Run form in the background](../../api/other/run-form-background.md).*

 ## Processes that apply to services

 ### oxf.fr.service.duplicate.transform